 Funding Requests Procedures

 2. The presenter should negotiate the terms of all performance/event arrangements directly with each artist or ensemble.
-Upon finalization of the terms of the contract, the presenter should send the completed application and a copy of the signed contract to the office of the Virginia Commission for the Arts.
-Applications will be accepted between March 15, 2016, and December 1, 2016.
-The completed application questionnaire and signed contract must be received by the Commission at least four weeks before the scheduled performance/event.
-Applications will not be accepted before March 15, 2016.
+Upon finalization of the terms of the contract, the presenter should go to the Commission’s website and fill out an online Presenter Touring Assistance Application including a copy of the signed contract by the deadline.
+Applications will be accepted between March 1, 2019, and December 1, 2019 The completed application questionnaire and signed contract must be submitted online at least four weeks before the scheduled performance/event.

-3. The Commission awards touring support grants to presenters (sponsors) of a particular artist/ensemble on a first-come, first-served basis from that artist’s/ensemble’s allocation until December 1, 2016.
+3. The Commission awards touring support grants to presenters (sponsors) of a particular artist/ensemble on a first-come, first-served basis from that artist’s/ensemble’s allocation until December 1, 2019.
 Presenters (sponsors) should not consider touring grants automatic but should wait for confirmation from the Commission.
-Award letters are generally mailed by the Commission two weeks after receipt of each completed application and contract.
+Award letters are generally emailed by the Commission two weeks after receipt of each completed application and contract--delete tis sentence.

-6. For grant awards of over $150, the Commission sends 85 percent of the grant award to the presenter prior to the scheduled event/concert.
+5. For grant awards of over $150, the Commission sends 85 percent of the grant award to the presenter prior to the scheduled event/concert.
 The remainder of each grant award—15 percent—is held until the Commission receives the final report from the presenter and it has been approved.
 For grants of $150 or less, payment will be made after the Commission has received and approved the final report.
-The final report is due no later than 30 days after each touring performance/event and before June 15, 2017.
-A copy of the final report form will be emailed with the grant award confirmation letter sent to the presenter.
-It is the responsibility of the presenter to complete and submit the final report form to the Commission no later than 30 days after each touring performance/event and before June 15, 2017.
-Final report forms are also available on the Commission’s web site www.arts.virginia.gov
+A copy of the final report form will be emailed with the grant award confirmation letter sent to the presenter--DELETE.
+It is the responsibility of the presenter to complete and submit the final report form to the Commission no later than 30 days after each touring performance/event and before June 15, 2020.
+Final report forms are available on the VCA's online grant system under the applicant's Dashboard - "Follow Ups".

 Back to top